nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 RPC_Max_Connections(uint32, range 1 to 1000000, default 1024)
     Maximum number of connections for TIRPC.
+    This parameter may be updated dynamically with a SIGHUP.

 RPC_Idle_Timeout_S(uint32, range 0 to 60*60, default 300)
     Idle timeout (seconds).
 Default to 300 seconds.
+    This parameter may be updated dynamically with a SIGHUP.

 MaxRPCSendBufferSize(uint32, range 1 to 1048576*9, default 1048576)
     Size of RPC send buffer.